Gaeto95/democracywatch/README.md

 **The public wouldn't trust large company AIs to monitor governments - but what about multiple independent agents trained specifically for this purpose?**

-Democracy Watch explores this paradigm shift: **decentralized AI surveillance of power**.
+Watchdog explores this paradigm shift: **decentralized AI surveillance of power**.
 The vision is multiple specialized agents, each trained for different aspects of government analysis, working together to create an unstoppable transparency network.

 When governments know they're being watched by AI agents they can't control, influence, or shut down, they would start thinking differently.
 They would start acting differently. **This is how we could force systemic change.**